Code-Institute-Submissions/JamesFahey-zombie-survival_MarResub/README.md

 • I want to provide the user with clear gameplay instructions.

-• I want to be inclusive to everyone and include gender neutral characters
+• I want to be  be inclusive to everyone and included unisex names, to allow the player to assign themselves to either the mum/dad role

-• I want to provide the user with a game that can be played multiple times and still feel different
+• I want to provide the user with a game that can be played multiple times and provide numerous experiences dependent upon user choices.

 • Have the opportunity of either friends/family but also an AI as an opponent.